snusnu/substation/README.md

 ## Actions

-Here's an example of a valid `substation` action.
+Here's an example of a valid action.

 ```ruby
 module App